-- · personal and professional integrity and character; - · prominence and reputation in his or her profession; - skills, knowledge and expertise (including business or other relevant experience) that in aggregate are useful and appropriate in overseeing and providing strategic direction with respect to our business and serving the long-term interests of our shareholders; - · the capacity and desire to represent the interests of the shareholders as a whole; and - · ability to devote sufficient time to overseeing the affairs of [NewCo].
+- personal and professional integrity and character; - · prominence and reputation in his or her profession; - skills, knowledge and expertise (including business or other relevant experience) that in aggregate are useful and appropriate in overseeing and providing strategic direction with respect to our business and serving the long-term interests of our shareholders; - the capacity and desire to represent the interests of the shareholders as a whole; and - · ability to devote sufficient time to overseeing the affairs of Ralliant.

 The Nominating and Governance Committee will be responsible for recommending to the Board a slate of nominees for election at each annual meeting of shareholders.
 Nominees may be suggested by directors, members of management, shareholders or, in some cases, by a third-party search firm.
 The Nominating and Governance Committee will consider a wide range of factors when assessing potential director nominees.
-This includes consideration of the current composition of the Board, any perceived need for one or more particular areas of expertise, the balance of management and independent directors, the need for committee-specific expertise, the evaluations of other prospective nominees and the qualifications of each potential nominee relative to the attributes, skills and experience described above.
+This includes consideration of the current composition of the Board, any perceived need for one or more particular areas of expertise, the balance of management and independent directors, the need for committeespecific expertise, the evaluations of other prospective nominees and the qualifications of each potential nominee relative to the attributes, skills and experience described above.
 The Board does not expect to have a formal or informal policy with respect to diversity but believes that the Board, taken as a whole, should embody a diverse set of skills, knowledge, experiences and backgrounds appropriate in light of our needs, and in this regard expects to subjectively take into consideration the diversity (with respect to race, gender and national origin) of the Board when considering director nominees.
 The Board does not expect to make any particular weighting of diversity or any other characteristic in evaluating nominees and directors.

 A shareholder who wishes to recommend a prospective nominee for the Board should notify the Nominating and Governance Committee in writing using the procedures described under "- Corporate Governance - Shareholder Recommendations for Director Nominees" with whatever supporting material the shareholder considers appropriate.
 If a prospective nominee has been identified other than in connection with a director search process initiated by the Nominating and Governance Committee, the Nominating and Governance Committee will make an initial determination as to whether to conduct a full evaluation of the candidate.
-The Nominating and Governance Committee's determination of whether to conduct a full evaluation will be based primarily on the Nominating and Governance Committee's view as to whether a new or additional Board member is necessary or appropriate at such time, the likelihood that the prospective nominee can satisfy the evaluation factors described above and any other factors as the Nominating and Governance Committee may deem appropriate.
-The Nominating and Governance Committee will take into account whatever information is provided to the Nominating and Governance Committee will take into account whatever information is provided to the Nominating and Governance Committee with the recommendation of the prospective candidate and any additional inquiries the Nominating and Governance Committee may in its discretion conduct or have conducted with respect to such prospective nominee.
+The Nominating and Governance Committee's view as to whether a new or additional Board member is necessary or appropriate at such time, the likelihood that the prospective nominee can satisfy the evaluation factors described above and any other factors as the Nominating and Governance Committee will take into account whatever information is provided to the Nominating and Governance Committee with the recommendation of the prospective candidate and any additional inquiries the Nominating and Governance Committee may in its discretion conduct or have conducted with respect to such prospective nominee.